Property Owner and Manager Obligations

-All electrical work on the properties you manage must meet the Ontario Electrical Safety Code.
+Regardless of building type, all electrical work on properties must meet the Ontario Electrical Safety Code.
 This includes filing notifications with ESA before or within 48 hours of the electrical work starting.
-Notifications and ESA review of the work are almost always required even if you have an electrician on staff.
+Notifications and ESA review of the work are almost always required, even if you have an electrician on staff.

+Property Owners and tenants may do some electrical work in their multi-unit residential apartment buildings.
+A Property owner or tenant can perform renovations that include electrical work in any unit and in common areas.
+If the work is contracted out, it must be to a Licensed Electrical Contractor.
 If your tenants do electrical work, make sure they know they must follow the Ontario Electrical Safety Code and file a notification of work with ESA.
-A property manager or tenant can perform renovations that include electrical work in any unit and in common areas.
-If the work is contracted out, it must be to a Licensed Electrical Contractor.

-Not following the law could put property managers at risk.
+Not following the law could put Property Owners and Managers at risk.
 You might have insurance claims denied.
-You risk charges under the Electricity Act.
+You risk penalties or charges under the Electricity Act.
 You also compromise the safety of tenants and visitors in the building.

 On this page: